Housing Choice Voucher Program

 The Housing Choice Voucher (HCV) Program is funded through the U.S. Department of Housing and Urban Development (HUD).
 This program offers rental assistance which is based upon the household’s income.
 Families must be income eligible based on the HCV Program Income Guidelines, which are below.
 The program provides affordable and safe housing opportunities for lower-income families, senior citizens and persons with disabilities.
 The Scottsdale Housing Agency (SHA) subsidizes the rent of eligible families by paying a rental subsidy directly to the landlord each month under a Housing Assistance Payment (HAP) Contract.

-Effective Jan.
-1, 2017, the Scottsdale Housing Authority (SHA) has increased its Voucher Payment Standards for the 1 and 2 bedroom size.
 The payment standard is the maximum monthly rent assistance the SHA will pay for qualifying units.
-Please click on the 2 documents and orange box below for more information.
+Please click on the orange box above and the documents below for more information.

 Advertising and locating property has never been easier!

-The Scottsdale Housing Authority has partnered with www.Gosection8.com, which provides an enhanced program to list rental properties online.
+The Scottsdale Housing Authority has partnered with AffordableHousing.com , which provides an enhanced program to list rental properties online.
 Listings are available to potential Housing Choice Voucher tenants seeking apartment units, duplexes, single-family homes or townhomes in the private market.
-If you have any questions regarding registering, creating or viewing property listings, please call the GoSection8 toll free help line at 1-866-466-7328.
+If you have any questions regarding registering, creating or viewing property listings, please call the Affordable Housing toll free help line at 1-866-466-7328.

 It is recommended that Landlords add photos to their listing for better advertising and faster lease up!